Our Route Strategies

 Planning for the future of our roads

-The roads managed by Highways England play a critical role in enabling businesses to transport products and services, providing access to jobs and suppliers, and facilitating trade and investment across the country.
-In combination with local roads they also support leisure journeys connecting people and places.
+The roads we manage play a critical role in enabling businesses to transport products and services, providing access to jobs and suppliers, and facilitating trade and investment across the country.
+In combination with local roads they also support journeys connecting people and places.

-Looking to the future, Highways England will embrace the potential for change by taking a long-term view of our network, including influences that could revolutionise transport, road travel, and personal and commercial mobility.
+Looking to the future, we will embrace the potential for change by taking a long-term view of our network, including influences that could revolutionise transport, road travel, and personal and commercial mobility.

 Route strategies are one of the key steps of initial research in the development of the Road Investment Strategy (RIS).
 This is a rolling programme that sets our plan for the strategic road network (SRN) and determines how we secure investment for the work we need to do.

 We are required to produce route strategies as a condition of our operating licence, to inform future decision making though we recognise that not all aspirations can be funded or delivered.

 Planning for the future

 We are now preparing the route strategies for RIS 3 (2025 to 2030) and beyond, which will cover strategic routes, centres of population and industry.
 We will also include international gateways served by the routes, types of road and patterns of use.
 These will build upon our route strategies in 2015 and 2017.

 Our route strategies will describe the current performance, constraints and anticipated performance of routes.

 Where appropriate, we will consider influencing driver behaviour and examine other modes of travel.